 We recently discussed this subject with a client who sells some very technical equipment.
 We aren’t experts in their field so we don’t understand all the technical specifications of their product, but we asked what the practical applications were and they were happy to give us some examples.

 And this is the approach that is a good habit of a digital marketer – all the technical specs are fine but if you can provide a solution to an existing problem then you will resonate with potential customers.

 So, this is where a good digital marketing agency will excel – they will mine out the benefits of your product or service and, with clever marketing, sell your sizzle and not just the steak.

-Of course, your digital marketing agency will specialise in digital marketing.
-But it’s your agency having an understanding of all aspects of the digital and the marketing world that will help you shine as their client.
+Of course, your digital marketing agency should specialise in digital marketing, that should be a given.
+But it’s your agency having a truly holistic understanding of all the interconnected aspects of the digital and the marketing world that will help you shine as their client.

-At Clever Marketing, Surrey, we do graphic design.
-That ends up in print.
-It can be everything from business cards, to flyers and brochures, pitch books and full-on publications, There are trade and exhibition stands, you name it, we print it.
+At Clever Marketing in north-east Hampshire, we do graphic design.
+That often ends up in print.
+It can be everything from business cards, to flyers and brochures, pitch books and full-on publications such as technical manuals, year end reports.
+There are trade and exhibition stands, you name it, we print it.

-These designs can very easily cross over to your digital assets too, we’ll rebrand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO, Pay Per Click and social media too.
+These designs can very easily cross over to your digital assets too, we’ll re-brand and refresh your website design, revitalise your e-commerce site and then drive qualified traffic to it through digital marketing – that is, through organic SEO (That’s Search Engine Optimisation), Pay Per Click and social media too.

 We are a full spectrum design and digital agency and we know how virtually everything interacts.
-So that’s the bonus you get from a Digital Marketing Agency that also understands print too.
+So that’s the bonus you get from a Digital Marketing Agency that also understands print, web design and web development too.